Towards Nonperturbative Solution of Quantum Dynamics : A Hamiltonian Mean Field Approximation Scheme with Perturbation Theory for Arbitray Strength of Interaction: Application of NGAS in the Leading Order (LO) to Anharmonic Interactions (AHI)

-To obtain the exact analytic solution of the spectrum of $~H_{0}~$ we proceed as follows.
-We choose the ``harmonic approximation" for the input approximating Hamiltonian (AH) defined by the following equation
+To derive the exact analytical solution of the spectrum of $~H_{0}~$, we proceed as follows.
+We adopt the "harmonic approximation" for the input approximating Hamiltonian (AH), defined by the equation

-It may be atonce recognized that the AH given by eqn.(25) corresponds to a ``shifted'' effective harmonic oscillator where the energy is displaced by an amount: $h_{0}$.
-Note further that the parameter $ \omega $ is restricted by physical requirement, to satisfy $~\omega > ~0$.
+It is immediately apparent that the AH given by eqn.(25) corresponds to a "shifted" effective harmonic oscillator, where the energy is displaced by an amount: $h_{0}$.
+Furthermore, the parameter $ \omega $ is constrained by physical requirements to satisfy $~\omega > ~0$.
+For the implementation of CEQA, it is necessary to evaluate: